toyger-cat/NJU-QA/llm/readme.md

 - [ ] Upload Qwen-14B-Chat here.
-> Other model add in a new folder under this path.
+> Other model, please add in a new folder under this path.